lokesh/hive-words/README.md

 ## 🛠 To-do

 **Next**
-- [ ] Admin: add button to add custom constructed puzzles. d a,m,i,s,o,n also o n, r, d, s, a, g
+- [x] Admin: add button to add custom constructed puzzles. d a,m,i,s,o,n also o n, r, d, s, a, g
+- [x] Add UI for finetuning 'generate random control'
+- [ ] fix: Display sorting not always alphabetical for custom words.
 - [ ] Use socket.io to relay word additions between players
-- [ ] Add simple token based security for puzzle crud
+- [ ] Fix ios tap delay
-- [ ] fix: Display sorting not always alphabetical
+- [ ] Add fav icon

+**Design**
+Isnpiration: Zach Gage games.
+Spelltower, Letterpress,
+- Check games downloaded on phone and open tabs.
+- Think about first, second, and third reads.
+What's necessary to visible in UI?
+Is hieararchy good?
+- Add some life! color!
+- [ ] Do a dance animation for all the tiles on a panagram.
+Make each one bounce up in sequence.
+Or try another animation.
+Outwards explosive bounce?
+The initial design and interaction is heavily based off of the NYT game.
+Pre-release, make it distinct.
+Inspiration: https://wordhub.com/
+- [ ] Is there an artifact people can take away or share from the game?

 **UI**
-- [ ] Fix name tags rounded corners
-- [ ] Fix ios tap delay
-- [ ] Reduce tap transition time
 - [ ] Add feedback when delete, shuffle, and enter are pressed with kbd

 **Real-time**
 - [ ] Design distinct notifications for real-time.

 **Gameplay**
+- [ ]Adjust points.
+One point per letter?
+Or more and more for longer? rather than 1 for four and then 5 points for 5?
 - [ ] Once answers revealed, disable submitting new words for that puzzle for that user?

 **User mgmt and security**
+- [ ] Add simple token based security for puzzle crud
 - [ ] Think about token for teams.
 Requiring a token to see user list on login.
 - [ ] User sign up form
 - [ ] API authentication

-**Design**
-The initial design and interaction is heavily based off of the NYT game.
-Pre-release, make it distinct.
-Inspiration: https://wordhub.com/
-- []

 **Before sharing**
 - [ ] Find a domain and final name